 What happens during treatment?

 The patient may be unaware that anything is happening at all, apart from the contact of the Osteopath’s hands, There may be sensations of pressure either under the osteopath’s hands or elsewhere, or a sensation of localized warmth as a release and relaxation is achieved in the tissues.
 It is common to feel a degree of light-headedness for a few minutes after a treatment.

 How can Cranial Osteopathy help?

-The osteopath will support the body in its attempt to return to health, by using gently techniques to release strain patterns.
 This type of treatment is suitable for everyone from newborn babies to the very elderly, being extremely gentle.